Dynamic Equilibrium with Insider Information and General Uninformed Agent Utility: Introduction

 The information conveyed by prices plays a fundamental role in economics.
 It determines the investment opportunities of agents in markets and informs managerial decision-making within firms.
 The degree of informational efficiency of prices, i.e., the extent to which prices reveal information disseminated in the economy, is widely thought to be a critical ingredient for smooth market and economic operations.
 Yet, studies of economies with asymmetric information, even those providing recent advances, remain limited to the CARA utility model, thus raising questions about the broad applicability of conclusions.
 Generalizations along the preference dimension are therefore desirable in order to assess the robustness and limits of prior results.
 This paper takes a step in this direction.
 While it maintains the CARA behavior of informed agents $I$ and noise traders $N$, it allows for uninformed agents $U$ with vNM preferences where the utility function satisfies standard monotonicity, concavity, Inada and asymptotic elasticity conditions.

 The paper contributes on three fronts.
 First, we prove the existence of a partial communication equilibrium (PCE) in which a noisy version of the informed agent's signal is released at the outset.
-The PCE (as opposed to an equilibrium where all agents have identical information), is of interest as it preserves the informed agent's informational advantage.
-This result is valid under mild conditions upon the underlying diffusion $X$, terminal payoff function $\Psi$ and uninformed agent utility function, see Assumptions \ref{A:X_SDE}, \ref{A:Psi} and \ref{A:U} below.
+The PCE (as opposed to an equilibrium where all agents have identical information) is of interest as it preserves the informed agent's informational advantage.
+This result is valid under mild conditions upon the underlying diffusion $X$, terminal payoff function $\Psi$, uninformed agent utility function, and initial share endowments, see Assumptions \ref{A:X_SDE}, \ref{A:Psi}, \ref{A:U}, and \ref{A:init_pos} below.
 An important feature of this equilibrium, and one that does not hold under CARA utility, is that when the uninformed agent has a general utility function, his policy depends on his initial wealth, and hence on the initial price vector, as agents are endowed with exogenous initial share endowments, rather than exogenous initial wealth.
 It follows that the equilibrium price, as well as its volatility and the market price of risk, at any date, depend on the initial endowment as well.
-Therefore, our results enable the study of endowment effects on equilibrium quantities, something that is not possible in the CARA setting.
+This feedback effect leads to a non-trivial fixed point problem for the stochastic discount factor, that we resolve.
+In addition, the lack of an explicit optimal portfolio formula for the uninformed renders ineffective previous approaches for the construction of equilibria with asymmetric information.
+We introduce a new method to overcome this difficulty.
+Therefore, our results enable the study of endogenous endowment effects on equilibrium quantities, something that is not possible in the CARA setting.
+Identifying endowment effects is our primary motivation for extending beyond CARA preferences, and as such, our results are not simply a technical extension of the CARA setting.

 Second, focusing on the single asset case, we show the PCE is in fact a dynamic noisy rational expectations equilibrium (DNREE).
-What this means is that the filtration used by $U$ (the market filtration) coincides with that generated by the underlying economic factor process (diffusion $X$) and the equilibrium price process.
+What this means is that the filtration used by $U$ (the market filtration) coincides with the right filtration generated by the underlying economic factor process (diffusion $X$) and the equilibrium price process.
 This in turn, provides a mechanism for information communication through the endogenously determined equilibrium price.
-That the endogenous price reveals the public signal holds because the price path over any arbitrarily small interval $[0,\eps]$ cannot be the same for different realizations of the signal.
-Revelation of the public signal ensures that equilibrium filtrations for the informed and uninformed agents correspond to those in the PCE, implying the two equilibria coincide.
+That the endogenous price instantaneously reveals the public signal holds because the price path over any arbitrarily small interval $[0,\eps]$ cannot be the same for different realizations of the signal.